Energy Correlators Resolving Proton Spin: Constructing EC in Deep Inelastic Scattering

 In this paper, we consider the polar angular $\theta$ distribution in lepton-hadron colliders with a polarized high-energy lepton beam scattering off a longitudinally polarized nucleon target:

+where $X(P_X)$ denotes all the possible hadrons in the final states.
 We will parametrize the events by the angular variable $\theta$, defined to be the polar angle between the detected particles (jets) with respect to proton velocity.
 The leptonic momentum transfer and the invariant mass of the virtual photon are given by $q=p_l-p_{\ell'}$ and $Q^2=-q^2$, respectively.
-Besides, $\lambda_\ell$/$S_{\parallel}$ denotes the chirality of the incoming lepton/target.
+Additionally, $\lambda_\ell$/$S_{\parallel}$ denotes the chirality of the incoming lepton/target.
 The standard set of kinematic invariants is given by

 The energy correlator is defined in the Breit frame, where the proton carries the momentum

 and the virtual photon carries momentum in its $z$ component